huggingface/transformers/docs/source/parallelism.md

 ## DP+PP+TP+ZeRO

-DeepSpeed provides a variation on DP which is more scalable than normal DP.

-To allow the number of workers to scale beyond Tensor and Pipeline Parallelism without sacrificing compute efficiency, ZeRO-powered data parallelism (ZeRO-DP).
-ZeRO-DP not only improves memory efficiency further via optimizer state partition, but also allows scaling to arbitrarily large number of GPUs with minimal communication overhead by exploiting topology aware mapping. (adapted from this [blog post](https://www.microsoft.com/en-us/research/blog/deepspeed-extreme-scale-model-training-for-everyone/).)
+One of the main features of DeepSpeed is ZeRO, which is a super-scalable extension of DP.
+It has already been discussed in :ref:`parallelism-zero-dp`.
+Normally it's a standalone feature that doesn't require PP or TP.
+But it can be combined with PP and TP.

-ZeRO-DP typically enables only ZeRO stage 1 (optimizer sharding).
+When ZeRO-DP is combined with PP (and optinally TP) it typically enables only ZeRO stage 1 (optimizer sharding).

 While it's theoretically possible to use ZeRO stage 2 (gradient sharding) with Pipeline Parallelism, it will have bad performance impacts.
 There would need to be an additional reduce-scatter collective for every micro-batch to aggregate the gradients before sharding, which adds a potentially significant communication overhead.
 By nature of Pipeline Parallelism, small micro-batches are used and instead the focus is on trying to balance arithmetic intensity (micro-batch size) with minimizing the Pipeline bubble (number of micro-batches).
 Therefore those communication costs are going to hurt.